ciena/turnbuckle/README.md

 ## Definition

-A constraint policy is a set of defined constraint rules, where each constraint rule specifies a constraint and the requested and limit values for that constraint.
+A constraint policy is a set of defined constraint rules, where each constraint rule specifies a constraint, the requested value, and limit value for that constraint.
+Thge system does not include any predefined constraints and only provides a framework for definition constraints as well as a scheduler for leveraging those constraints.

 Examples of constraints include:

-- _Latency_ -- network level constraint used to indicate delay in communication between workloads.
+- _Latency_ -- network level constraint used to indicate delay in communication between resources

-- _Jitter_ -- network level constraint used to indicate variable in latency in communication between workloads.
+- _Jitter_ -- network level constraint used to indicate variable in latency in communication between wresourcesorkloads.

-- _Bandwidth_ -- network level constraint used to indicate bandwidth required between resources
+- _Bandwidth_ -- network level constraint used to indicate bandwidth required between resources.

-- _Encryption_ -- encryption of network communication between resources
+- _Encryption_ -- encryption of network communication between resources.

-(As the project defines an extensible constraint model this list is not meant to List is not meant to be comprehensive or imply implementation in this project)
+(As the project defines an extensible constraint model this list is not meant to be comprehensive or imply implementation in this project)

 ## Extensibility